imics-lab/model_evaluation_for_HAR/README.md

 This is the source code for "Model Evaluation Approaches for Human Activity Recognition from Time-Series Data" that will be presented at AIME2021.

 The input to most of the files are X, y, sub(ject) numpy arrays that have been stored.
-These arrays are generated from the raw data by the code located in the load_data_time_series repository.
+These arrays are generated from the raw data by the code located in https://github.com/imics-lab/load_data_time_series

 **MobiAct_data_explore.ipynb** was used to generate the values for the resampling and component versus total acceleration experiments.